-65. Children with additional needs face an increased risk of abuse and neglect and therefore staff are to take extra care to interpret correctly apparent signs of abuse or neglect.
-Indications of abuse are to be reported as for other pupils.

-66. Children with SEND (whether or not they have a statutory Education, Health and Care Plan) can provide additional safeguarding challenges because additional barriers can exist when recognising abuse and neglect in this group.
-For example:

-a.
-Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's impairment without further exploration.

-b.
-Children with SEN and disabilities can be disproportionally impacted by for example bullying without showing any signs outwardly.

-c.
-Communication barriers and difficulties in overcoming these barriers.

-67. The aim of all staff must be to provide a school environment in which pupils with SEND feel confident and able to discuss their concerns.
+- 63. Children with additional needs face an increased risk of abuse and neglect and therefore staff are to take extra care to interpret correctly apparent signs of abuse or neglect.
+Indications of abuse are to be reported as for other pupils. - 64.
+Children with SEND can provide additional safeguarding challenges because additional barriers can exist when recognising abuse and neglect in this group of children.
+For example: - a.
+Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's impairment without further exploration. - b.
+Children with SEN and disabilities can be disproportionally impacted by for example bullying without showing any signs outwardly. - c.
+Communication barriers and difficulties in overcoming these barriers. - 65.
+The aim of all staff is to be to provide a school environment in which pupils with SEND feel confident and able to discuss their concerns.
 Whenever possible, pupils are to be given the chance to express themselves to a member of staff with appropriate communication skills.
-The DSL will work with the Special Educational Needs & Disabilities Co-ordinator (SENDCO) to identify pupils with particular communication needs.

-68. Wiltshire Council provides targeted support services for children with SEND who need additional support: SEND Service: 01225 757 985.
+The DSL will work with the Special Educational Needs & Disabilities Co-ordinator (SENDCO) to identify pupils with particular communication needs. - 66.
+Wiltshire Council provides targeted support services for children with SEND who need additional support::SEND Service: 01225 757 985.

-VISITORS

-69. All visitors complete a signing in/out form, wear a school ID badge and are provided with key safeguarding information including the contact details of safeguarding personnel in school.
+VISITING PROFESSIONALS

-70. Visitors with a professional role are required to have had the appropriate vetting checks undertaken by their own organisation.
+67. Visitors with a professional role are required tol have had the appropriate vetting checks undertaken by their own organisation.
 They are to be requested to provide evidence of their professional role and employment details (eg: an identity badge).
 If necessary, the relevant organisation is to be contacted to verify the individual's identity.